Understanding Level 2 Hoarding

 What is Level 2 Hoarding?

-You may be asking yourself, How can I recognize if a hoard has escalated to level 2?
+Wondering how to recognize if a hoard has escalated to Level 2?

 - The clutter in the hoarder house is visible